vaultah/replicat/README.md

 > *unless* you use independent keys (see the explanation above).
 I do plan to implement them
 > eventually, but in the meantime **DO NOT** use shared keys (or, naturally, the same key)
 > to `snapshot` and `clean` at the same time, for example.
->
-> As far as the upcoming implementation of such guards, it'll be based on locks.
-I'm familiar
-> with the lock-free deduplication strategy (like in Duplicacy), but I don't like it much.

 There are several command line arguments that are common to all subcommands: